ibm-cloud-docs/cloud-databases/howto-provisioning.md

 {: #use-cli}
 {: cli}

-The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your console or CLI.
-For more information, see [Download and install {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).
+Use the [{{site.data.keyword.cloud_notm}} CLI tool](https://www.ibm.com/cloud/cli){: external} to communicate with {{site.data.keyword.cloud_notm}} from your CLI.

-To create a {{site.data.keyword.databases-for}} deployment, use the CLI to request a service instance with the service ID of the database (or messaging queue) you want to provision.
+To create a {{site.data.keyword.databases-for}} deployment, use the {{site.data.keyword.cloud_notm}} CLI tool to request a service instance with the service ID of the {{site.data.keyword.databases-for}} resource you want to provision.

-The command template is
+The command looks like:

 ```sh
 ibmcloud resource service-instance-create <service-name> <service-id> <service-plan-id> <region> --service-endpoints <SERVICE_ENDPOINTS_TYPE>
 ```
 {: .pre}

-More information about this command, in general, is available in the [CLI reference for resource groups](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_create).

-When the command is run, provisioning the database deployment begins.
-The database takes some time to deploy.
-You can check on its progress on your {{site.data.keyword.cloud_notm}} Dashboard.
-You can also run:
+For more information, see [Working with resources and resource groups](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_create){: external}.

+To check provisioning status, use the following command that reports the current state of the service instance.

 ```sh
 ibmcloud resource service-instance <service-name>
 ```
 {: .pre}

-This command reports the current state of the service instance.
+For more information, see [Working with resources and resource groups](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instances){: external}.

 ### More flags and parameters
 {: #flags-params}
+{: cli}

-The `--service-endpoints` flag enables connections to your deployments from the public internet and over the IBM Cloud Private network, by using [Service Endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints).
+The `--service-endpoints` flag enables connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} Private network using [Service Endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints).
 By default, connections to your deployment can be made from the public network.
-Possible values are 'public', 'private', 'public-and-private'.
+Possible values are `public`, `private`, `public-and-private`.
 If the flag is omitted, the default is public endpoints.

+The command looks like:

 ```sh
 ibmcloud resource service-instance-create <service-name> --service-endpoints <endpoint-type>
 ```